sporyon/dotnix-core/README.md

 After executing successfully, the location of the backup file will be printed to standard output.

+### Service Management

+Administrative tasks regarding the Polkadot validator service can be performed using the `polkadot-validator` command line utility.

+To purge logs older than two days, call

+    polkadot-validator --clean-logs

+To stop or restart the Polkadot validator service, call, respectively

+    polkadot-validator --stop
+    polkadot-validator --restart

 ### Database Snapshot Management

 The `polkadot-validator` command line utility can be used to create and restore